rokubop/talon-manifest-tools/README.md

 # Manifest Tools for Talon

-Generate a manifest.json and _version.py for your Talon repo which includes talon dependencies, contributions, versioning, and dependency checking.
+Generate a `manifest.json` and `_version.py` for your Talon package (folder) which includes Talon dependencies, contributions, versioning, and dependency checking.

 Also includes a script for generating installation instructions.